tjma12/adc-overflow/README.md

 source /home/detchar/opt/gwpysoft/etc/gwpy-user-env.sh

-#### 2. Update (or checkout) the cds_user_apps SVN that contains the simulink models that run in the front end and monitor saturation events.

-svn co https://redoubt.ligo-wa.caltech.edu/svn/cds_user_apps/trunk --username albert.einstein

-#### 3. Run find_models.sh

-This script will generate an annotated list of models running on the current system.

-This will parse the .adl file for each model, extract its ndcuid, and annotate the model as either a cumulative overflow channel or a non-cumulative overflow channel.

-Be sure to provide the directory that <i>contains</i> the trunk directory of cds_user_apps.

-Syntax:
-> ./find_models.sh {user_apps directory} {output directory} {H1,L1}
+#### 2. Run a segment database query to generate science segments for this time

+Results of the segment database query should be piped through ligolw_print and stored in a whitespace delimited text file.

 Example call:

-> ./find_models.sh /home/tjmassin/svn/cds_user_apps/ /home/tjmassin/adc_overflow/test/model_info/ H1
+> ligolw_segment_query_dqsegdb --segment-url https://dqsegdb5.phy.syr.edu --query-segments --include-segments H1:DMT-DC_READOUT_LOCKED --gps-start-time 1117742416 --gps-end-time 1117747816 | ligolw_print -t segment -c start_time -c end_time -d ' ' > segment_list.txt

+The resulting segment_list.txt should look like:

+> 1113014500 1113014806
+> 1113015909 1113019250

-#### 4. Run gen_overflows_condor.sh
+#### 3. Run gen_overflows_condor.sh

 This script will go through the entire process of generating an appropriate condor DAG that should be submit-ready.
 It will generate a directory structure containing log files and executables in the designated output directory.

 Syntax:
-> ./gen_overflows_condor.sh {start_gps} {end_gps} {L,H} {output directory} {model info}
+> ./gen_overflows_condor.sh {start_gps} {end_gps} {L,H} {build directory} {trigger directory} {segment list}

 Example call:

-> ./gen_overflows_condor.sh 1118019595 1118019795 H /home/tjmassin/adc_overflow/test /home/tjmassin/adc_overflow/test/model_info/H1_model_info.txt
+> ./gen_overflows_acc_condor.sh 1115740150 1115740300 H /home/tjmassin/git_repos/adc-overflow/dev/acc/ /home/tjmassin/temp_triggers/ segment_list.txt

 The process is as follows:

 a.
-Set up a directory structure to store all information regarding models and overflow channels, as well as condor log files.
+Set up a directory structure to store all information regarding models and overflow channels, as well as condor dag, sub, and log files.
+The location of this structure is specified by the {build directory} argument

 b.
 Grab model-wide cumulative overflow channels to see if any channel in a given model has overflowed during the time period of interest.
 This is done using <b>plot_overflow_accum.py</b>.

 c.
 Generate a list of models that have at least one overflow.

 d.
-Generate a list of channels contained in those models and mark them for further follow-up.
+Generate a list of channels contained in those overflowing models and mark them for further follow-up.

 e.
 Generate condor DAG and sub files that allow the search code to farm the computation out channel-by-channel.